What are the application deadlines for the Masters programmes?

 - Motivation (convincing motivation to study public policy or international affairs, motivation to study at the Hertie School, overall coherence) [weight: 20%]

-The ranking of applicants by the Admission Committee is the basis for the allocation of scholarships for students with financial need.
+The ranking of applicants by the Admission Committee is the basis for the allocation of financial aid for students with financial need.
 We define financial need as the applicant's capacity to finance their living expenses and tuition from their own resources.
 The amount of financial aid offered to a student is therefore dependent on this capacity.

 What is the amount of awards granted?